Automattic/jetpack/to-test.md

 * Confirm that the connection on WordPress' Dashboard and on Jetpack's Dashboard lacks the word "fascinating".
 * Deactivate and activate Jetpack.
 Confirm that the modal that appears on reactivation lacks the word too.

+### Lazy images

+We fixed the behaviour for visitors with JavaScript disabled when the images were expected to be centered.

+- Ensure lazy images module is on.
+- Load a post with images in it, with at least one image being centered.
+- Ensure the centered image does not fill the post content.
+If it does, crop it.
+- Reload post and ensure that image is properly centered

 ### Simple Payments widget

 We added a warning for admin users when there are Simple Payments products published on pages/posts or as a Widget and Simple Payments is disabled.